tmzh/tmzh.github.io/content/post/2024-01-22-running-deep-floyd-with-limited-memory.md

 ## Load TextEncoder Model
-We will load `T5` model in half-precision (`fp16`).
-We will also use the `device_map` flag to allow transformers to offload model layers to the CPU or disk.
-Transformers big modeling supports arbitrary device maps, which can be used to separately load model parameters directly to available devices.
-Passing `"auto"` will automatically create a device map.
-See the `transformers` [docs](https://huggingface.co/docs/accelerate/usage_guides/big_modeling#designing-a-device-map) for more information.
+The TextEncoder model used in DeepFloyd-IF is `T5`.
+To begin, we load this `T5` model in half-precision (fp16) and utilize the `device_map` flag to enable transformers to offload model layers to either CPU or disk.
+This reduces the memory requirements by more than half.
+For more information on device_map, refer to the transformers [documentation](https://huggingface.co/docs/accelerate/usage_guides/big_modeling#designing-a-device-map).

 ```python
 from transformers import T5EncoderModel